hl2guide/firefox-privacy-guide/README.md

 **Mozilla Firefox** is available for _Microsoft Windows_, _macOS_ and _Linux_.

-The official download site: https://www.mozilla.org/en-US/firefox/all/desktop-release/
+Be sure to download it from the official download site at: https://www.mozilla.org/en-US/firefox/all/desktop-release/

 On that page you can select a *Platform*, the appropriate *Language* and the download the installer.

 This guide will focus on Windows 11 since that is the platform I use.

-So as an example I select `Windows 64-bit` as the platform and `English (British) - English (British)` as the language and the on the resulting page I click the big blue `Download Now` button.
-I run the file once downloaded.
+So as an example I select `Windows 64-bit` as the platform and `English (British) - English (British)` as the language.

+On the resulting page click the big blue `Download Now` button and then run the file once downloaded.

-📝 Note: If you use another platform please refer to the install instructions on Firefox's website.
+📝 Note: If you use another platform please refer to the install instructions on Mozilla Firefox's website.

 # 1.2 First Run